Led the UX efforts to develop one of VR’s most popular social networks, acquired by Microsoft

 As my role evolved, I became responsible for the primary product acquisition funnel.
 As we hired more folks to help, I personally built and managed many websites and product interfaces.

-Shortly after the company rebrand, I updated the product interface to reflect the new branding.
+One of the first things I did in the product interface was to update it to reflect the new branding.

 The remote client interface featured a simplified UI that users could pair with their PC and access remotely.